IMAGINARY/con-espressione/README.md

 ## MIDI Interface

-The MIDI device name to connect to is `con-espressione-backend`.
+The MIDI device name to connect to is `con-espressione`.

 ### Inputs